 Pick a Sport, Any Sport

-With the Hornets (NBA), the Panthers (NFL), the Knights (MILB), and the Checkers (AHL), Charlotte really is a big sports town.
+We already mentioned NASCAR’s footprint in the area but there are many more sports to explore in Charlotte.
+With the Hornets (NBA), the Panthers (NFL), the Knights (MILB), and the Checkers (AHL), this is really one big sports town.
 Out of them all, BB&T Ballpark—home of the Knights—is one of the best places to catch a game.

 Just try and grab a seat on the third-base side, so you get a view of the city’s skyline during each inning.